Domestic Adoption Overview

-Since the early 80’s, there has been a gradual change in adoption practice.
+Since the early ’80s, there has been a gradual change in adoption practice.
 With greater acceptance in society of single parenting and greater availability of birth control and abortion services, fewer women chose adoption as a plan for their child.
-At the same time, a greater understanding evolved of the impact of the adoption decision upon the lives of the child, birthparents, and adoptive parents.
-Inclusion of the birthparents in the adoption process has been a positive change – the selection of an adoptive family, meeting the family, and having the option of ongoing contact with the adoptive family to receive updates about the child’s growth and development.
-It is respectful of the birthparents’ choice to give birth to their child and make the decision they feel is in the child’s best interest.
+At the same time, a greater understanding evolved of the impact of the adoption decision on the lives of the child, birth parents, and adoptive parents.
+The inclusion of the birth parents in the adoption process has been a positive change – the selection of an adoptive family, meeting the family, and having the option of ongoing contact with the adoptive family to receive updates about the child’s growth and development.
+It is respectful of the birth parents’ choice to give birth to their child and make the decision they feel is in the child’s best interest.
 The child and adoptive parents benefit by having the ability to gain important medical and social background history, including important updates to the information, and validating the child’s connection to his or her birth family.

-Our experience has shown that birthparents who select the adoptive families and meet with them prior to the baby’s birth are more at peace with their decision and less anxious as the delivery date approaches.
-They are able to visualize their child being cared for by an adoptive family that they enjoy and trust.
-Some birthmothers have talked about how much comfort they derive from reading over the profile book of the adoptive parents they have chosen before they go to sleep at night, envisioning their child in the family photos, enjoying the activities with the family.
+Our experience has shown that birth parents who select the adoptive families and meet with them before the baby’s birth are more at peace with their decision and less anxious as the delivery date approaches.
+They can visualize their child being cared for by an adoptive family that they enjoy and trust.
+Some birth mothers have talked about how much comfort they derive from reading the profile book of the adoptive parents they have chosen before they go to sleep at night, envisioning their child in the family photos, and enjoying the activities with the family.

-Decisions about an open adoption fall upon a continuum of choices that include any combination of a choice of families through non-identifying profiles, one or more meetings of the birthparents and adoptive parents, phone calls, involvement by the adoptive family in prenatal care, visits at the hospital, visits after placement, exchange of letters and pictures through the years with or without the agency as an intermediary, and full sharing of identifying information.
-As an agency, we have some minimum requirements of adoptive parents for openness that we believe ministers to the needs of birthparents, children, and adoptive parents.
-You can read about these requirements here.
-However, every placement is as unique as the individuals involved.
-Some birthparents are initially comfortable with less openness and that may or may not change over time.
-Adoptive parents have the choice to request more openness than America World requires or not to work with America World due to a lack of comfort with our requirements for openness.
+Decisions about an open adoption fall upon a continuum of choices that include any combination of choosing the family through non-identifying profiles, one or more meetings of the birth parents and adoptive parents, phone calls, involvement by the adoptive family in prenatal care, visits at the hospital, visits after placement, exchange of letters and pictures through the years with or without the agency as an intermediary, and full sharing of identifying information.
+Most agencies and facilitators have some minimum requirements of adoptive parents for openness that are believed to best minister to the needs of birthparents, children, and adoptive parents.